 Cookies are small pieces of data stored on a site visitor's browser.
 They are typically used to keep track of the settings users have selected and actions they have taken on a site.

 In accordance with data privacy regulations, you must inform your visitors that you are using cookies on your site.
 This can be done by adding a section about your site's cookies in your privacy policy.
-Make sure to include details about the types of cookies your site uses. .
+Make sure to include details about the types of cookies your site uses.
+Learn more about creating a privacy policy.

 You can also use the Wix Privacy Center to add a cookie banner to your site.
 This gives your site-visitors the opportunity to accept or decline non-essential cookies on your site.